-National conservation status: At Risk, Declining (Robertson et al, 2017).
+National conservation status: At Risk, Declining (Robertson et al. 2021).

 The tōtōwai / NI robin was reintroduced to Zealandia between 2001 and 2002 (Miskelly, 2018) and is now the fourteenth most frequently encountered native forest bird species in these five-minute bird counts.
-Tōtowai / NI robins have only been detected on eight occasions during these five-minute bird counts, providing too few detections to allow trends in encounter rates to be modelled.
-Tōtōwai / NI robin encounter rates have fluctuated from zero to a mean of 0.015 birds recorded per bird count each year, with no overall trend in encounter rates between 2011 and 2020 (Figure 3.2.27).
-Tōtōwai / NI robin is the eighth most frequently reported native forest bird species by citizen scientists in Wellington City with 1163 encounters recorded between 2011 and 2021, the majority of which are from within Zealandia.
-Of those reports from outside of Zealandia's predator-proof fence, the majority have occurred at locations within 500m of the fence, with only occasional records from forested reserves further afield, including in Ōtari-Wilton's Bush, Tinakori Hill, the Wellington Botanical Gardens and Prince of Wales Park (Figure 3.2.28).
-In March and April 2021, NI robins were also observed in Makara Peak, although these sightings have not yet been submitted to eBird.
-This localised distribution of tōtōwai / NI robin observations in and around Zealandia suggests that one or more environmental factors are severely limiting the ability of this species to colonise forest habitats beyond Zealandia's predator-proof fence.
+Tōtowai / NI robins have only been detected on eleven occasions during these five-minute bird counts, providing too few detections to allow trends in encounter rates to be modelled.
+Tōtōwai / NI robin encounter rates have fluctuated from zero to a mean of 0.015 birds recorded per bird count each year, with no overall trend in encounter rates between 2011 and 2021 (Figure 3.2.27).